emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

 __Abilities:__
 * __Pack Strength:__ If multiple wolves are attacking the same enemy, they gain advantage.

+__Special Action Rules:__
+* __Multi-Attack:__ A Dire Wolf can make 2 bite attacks as an action.

 __Actions:__
-* __Multi Bite:__ An Alpha Wolf can make 2 bite attacks as an action.
-* __Bite:__ _1d6 + 2 Strength._ Whenever a player is bitten, they must make a D8 Dexterity or Strength Save or be pulled prone.
+* __Bite:__ _1d6 + 2 Strength._ The wolf tears at its target with its teeth.
+Whenever a player is bitten, they must make a D8 Dexterity or Strength Save or be pulled prone.
-* __Howl:__ All players in earshot must make a Spell Power save, or be afraid, and make their next action with disadvantage.
+* __Howl:__ The wolf lets out a fearsome howl.
+All players in earshot must make a Spell Power save, or be afraid, and make their next action with disadvantage.

 ___